MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/cordova-apps/adding-images-and-icons/index.md

 ```
-9 .
-Build and run the application.
-Now instead of the black splashscreen, a white screen will appear and this can be customized in 'ViewController.storyboard' .
+9. Build and run the application.
+Now instead of the black splashscreen, a white screen will appear and this can be customized in *ViewController.storyboard* .

->Note: These changes are bound to be lost if the ios platform is removed and added.
+>**Note:** These changes are bound to be lost if the ios platform is removed and added.
 Hence please ensure that these changes are made as and when needed.

 ### Windows
 {: #windows }